Genymobile/scrcpy/README.md

 By default, scrcpy uses Android key or text injection: it works everywhere, but is limited to ASCII.

-On Linux, scrcpy can simulate a physical USB keyboard on Android to provide a better input experience (using [USB HID over AOAv2][hid-aoav2]): the virtual keyboard is disabled and it works for all characters and IME.
+Alternatively, scrcpy can simulate a physical USB keyboard on Android to provide a better input experience (using [USB HID over AOAv2][hid-aoav2]): the virtual keyboard is disabled and it works for all characters and IME.

 [hid-aoav2]: https://source.android.com/devices/accessories/aoa2#hid-support

-However, it only works if the device is connected by USB, and is currently only supported on Linux.
+However, it only works if the device is connected by USB.

+Note: On Windows, it may only work in [OTG mode](#otg), not while mirroring (it is not possible to open a USB device if it is already open by another process like the adb daemon).

 To enable this mode: